henry970/APIs_collections/README.md

 Open Postman.
 Choose GET as the method.
-Enter this API endpoint: https://jsonplaceholder.typicode.com/users.
+Enter this API endpoint: https://reqres.in/api/users?page=2.
 Click Send.
 View the response in the lower panel.
 You should see a list of users returned in JSON format with a 200 OK status.
 Example: POST Request
 Now, let’s try creating a new resource with a POST request.

 Change the method to POST.
-Use this API endpoint: https://jsonplaceholder.typicode.com/posts.
+Use this API endpoint: https://reqres.in/api/login.
 In the Body tab, select raw and choose JSON as the data format.
-Enter the following JSON data in the body: json
+Enter the following JSON data in the body:
+JSON
 Copy code
-~{
-    "title": "My First Post",
-    "body": "This is the content of my post.", "userId": 1
-}~
+{
+    "email": "eve.holt@reqres.in",
+    "password": "Pistol@12"
+}
 Click Send.
 You should get a 201 Created status code, meaning the post was successfully created.
 Postman Collections